gfhd0054/XD_hifi_proto/XD.md

 2. Go to the official streaming.
 Enjoy it and take a pop-up game.
+   1. Make sure you are in main page.
-   1. Go to watch official streaming of the league matches by clicking "Public Broadcast" text or thumbnail in the main page.
+   2. Go to watch official streaming of the league matches by clicking "Public Broadcast" text or thumbnail in the main page.
-   2. Clicking the play button or video itself to play the current streaming.
+   3. Videos would be auto-played.
-   3. Popup for quiz will appear.
+   4. Pop-up game will appear.
 Time to solve quiz is shown intuitively.
-When time set, popup disappear automatically. popup  Solving is not necessary.
+When time set, pop-up disappears automatically.
+It is not necessary to solve.
-   4. When the question situation is happened, popup to tell whether you are correct or not appears.
-It will disappear like quiz popup.
+   5. When the answer is confirmed in-match, pop-up would tell you whether you're correct or not.
+It will disappear in a few seconds.
-   5. You can keep enjoying watching matches.
+   6. You can keep enjoying watching matches.

 3. Watch the replay video [2020.
 06. 07 DRX vs DWG set1]